xanZ08/docs/releases/CLI.md

 ### Fixed
 * [Fixed #956](https://github.com/NativeScript/nativescript-cli/issues/956): Better error reporting for deploy on device.
 * [Fixed #1210](https://github.com/NativeScript/nativescript-cli/issues/1210): LiveSync does not handle correctly removed files on iOS simulator.
-* [Fixes #1308](https://github.com/NativeScript/nativescript-cli/issues/1308): Livesync ends up with an endless loop for projects that have before-prepare hook that changes some project file.
+* [Fixes #1308](https://github.com/NativeScript/nativescript-cli/issues/1308): LiveSync ends up with an endless loop for projects that have before-prepare hook that changes some project file.

 1.5.1 (2015, December 03)
 ==